 Shares are listed for trading, and trade throughout the day, on the Exchange.
 There can be no assurance that the requirements of the Exchange necessary to maintain the listing of Shares will continue to be met.
-The Exchange may require the Adviser to make available to the Exchange or FINRA, upon request, the daily portfolio holdings of the Fund.
+The Exchange may require the Adviser to make available to the Exchange or Financial Industry Regulatory Authority ("FINRA"), upon request, the daily portfolio holdings of the Fund.

 Under listing requirements, the Adviser is required to erect and maintain a wall (a "fire wall") between the personnel engaged in the investment advisory business of the firm and the personnel engaged in the broker-dealer business of the firm with respect to access to information concerning the composition of and/or changes to the Fund's portfolio and/or the Creation Basket (as defined below).
 Under the fire wall policy, the Portfolio Manager, together with other personnel who make decisions pertaining to the Fund's portfolio composition or who have access to information regarding the Fund or to the Creation Basket, are subject to the Adviser's inside information policy described below.
 This policy is designed to prevent the use and dissemination of material non-public information about portfolio and changes to the Creation Basket.
-The listing requirements also require service providers, such as the AP Representative, the Custodian, the VIIV provider and the Distributor to be subject to procedures reasonably designed to prevent the use and dissemination of material non-public information the personnel the use and dissemination of material non-public information about portfolio or the Creation Basket.
-The listing requirements also require service providers, such as the AP Representative, the Custodian, the VIIV provider and the Distributor to be subject to procedures reasonably designed to prevent the use and dissemination of material nonpublic information regarding the Fund's portfolio, changes to the portfolio or the Creation Basket.
+The listing requirements also require service providers, such as the AP Representative, the Custodian (as defined below), the verified intraday indicative value ("VIIV") provider and the Distributor to be subject to procedures reasonably designed to prevent the use and dissemination of material nonpublic information regarding the Fund's portfolio, changes to the portfolio or the Creation Basket.
 If such entities are registered as a broker-dealer or are affiliated with a broker-dealer, the entity must also agree to erect and maintain a fire wall between the person or entity and the broker-dealer with respect to access to information concerning the composition and/or changes to the Fund's portfolio or Creation Basket.